ganiatgithub/GNA5031_applied12/README.md

 diamond help # test if diamond has been installed

-conda install -c bioconda seqkit seqkit -v # test if seqkit has been instaled
+conda install -c bioconda seqkit seqkit -v # test if seqkit has been installed

+conda install pandas
+pip list | grep pandas # Check pandas is installed

 git clone https://github.com/ganiatgithub/GNA5031_applied12.git # obtain all information needed for this session.
 ```